libp2p/specs/00-framework-01-maturity.md

 that stays in the `Working Draft` stage for over 4 months of its initial approval will automatically transition to the `Abandoned Draft` stage.

-Extensions can be requested up to 3 times and will only be granted by consensus if there's evidence of progress and continued author commitment.
+Extensions can be requested up to 2 times (making for a cumulative runway 12 months), and will only be granted by consensus if there's evidence of progress and continued author commitment.

 ---